ccb-hms/nhanes-exploration/variables.md

 These define how individuals are pooled into samples, e.g., see
 <https://wwwn.cdc.gov/Nchs/Nhanes/2011-2012/POOLTF_G.htm>.

+*NOTE* however that `SAMPLEID` is only unique within a cycle, unlike `SEQN`, so they must be matched to participants in their own cycle.

 The following tables have `SAMPLEID` but not `SEQN`; these are presumably the results of analysis done on pooled samples.